Information

 Full Brief

 Our Natural History content can be scheduled on Sundays, either before or after the watershed, and on weekdays before the watershed.
 These can be half-hour segments or, when suitable, one-off hour-long specials.
-An example is Shane Brennan’s film Shackleton’s Cabin (Moondance), which highlights the work of Sven Habermann.
-We are particularly interested in pre-watershed series that integrate various disciplines such as social history, geography, heritage, and architectural science.

 We will continue to support innovative perspectives and formats, including ambitious live events that attract family audiences and projects that encourage mass viewer participation.
+Natural History and Wildlife content often tends to be costly and time-consuming: co-production and multi-agency funding will be key to all prospective projects in this genre.

 Producers are invited to submit their ideas through the RTÉ eCommissioning system under the category Factual Specialist “Natural History & Wildlife”.